 c.
 Character Components

-To look up a character or word by English, simply enter an English word or phrase, for example, school
+To look up a character or word using English, simply enter an English word or phrase.
+For example, “school” or “pay attention to”, to the search box and click the Search button.

 e.
 Chinese Characters